Guernsey’s south coast is wild and rugged, and portrays a remoteness that is a reminder of the Channel Island’s isolation in the ocean.

 For this reason, the region is great for walking and there are over twenty miles of footpaths to explore.
 At the south-eastern corner – lying within St Martin Parish – the landscape juts out into the English Channel to form a peninsular known as Jerbourg Point.

-Jerbourg Point marks the turning point of Guernsey’s coastline, where the eastern coast turns abruptly southwards, and it arguably has some of the best views on the entire island.
+Jerbourg Point in Guernsey marks the turning point of its coastline, where the eastern coast turns abruptly southwards, and it arguably has some of the best views on the entire island.
 If you enjoy hiking as much as I do, you will fall in love with this place.
 It’s thought that humans have lived on Jerbourg Point for thousands of years, with pottery and arrow heads being found on the headland that can be dated to as far back as the Neolithic era.

 In more recent times, two WWII bunkers were constructed at the point and these still stand today, offering an interesting historical perspective on the region.
 There is also a monument built to honour Sir John Doyle, former governor of Guernsey, to recognise his contribution to the island’s infrastructure.
 Demolished by the Nazis during the war, it was replaced in 1953.